thestrukture/SpringMenu/README.md

 ### Access to shell
 Prior to execution of your plugin, the working directory will be changed to the package of the resource you are using.
-Invoke `$trukture.exec(cmd, callback)` to access your user's shell directly.
+Invoke `$trukture.exec(cmd, callback)` to access your user's shell directly. pS : Web resources are located in the `web/` directory within your user's package.

 ### $trukture function list :